scrapoxy/scrapoxy/packages/website/connectors/freeproxies/guide.md

 And click on `Create`.

 ::: info
-This credential is a holder for the free proxies connector because Scrapoxy always needs a credential to create a connector.
+This credential is a holder for the proxy list connector because Scrapoxy always needs a credential to create a connector.
 :::

 ### Step 2: Create a new connector

-Create a new connector and select `Free Proxies List` as provider:
+Create a new connector and select `Proxy List` as provider:

 ![Connector Create](spx_connector_create.png)